Poyekhavshaya

-Poyekhavshaya (Поехавшая) is a 2023 Russian road movie directed by Anton Maslov, author of the book Why Stay at Home? by cyclist Anna Smolina: in 2017, the girl, along with her dachshund, went on a bicycle trip across the country, played by Olga Lerman, together with Viktor Khorinyak, Dmitry Chebotaryov, Elena Yakovleva and Askar Ilyasov starred here.
+Off the Rails (Поехавшая) is a 2023 Russian road movie directed by Anton Maslov, author of the book Why Stay at Home? by cyclist Anna Smolina: in 2017, the girl, along with her dachshund, went on a bicycle trip across the country, played by Olga Lerman, together with Viktor Khorinyak, Dmitry Chebotaryov, Elena Yakovleva and Askar Ilyasov starred here.

 This film was theatrically released on March 8, 2023.
 The Central Partnership company acts as a distributor on the territory of the Russian Federation.

 Plot

 The film follows Anna Smolina, an ordinary woman who makes an unusual decision to break away from her routine life.
 Seeking change, she embarks on a cross-country bicycle journey through Russia, accompanied by her beloved dachshund, Kapa.

 Anna’s destination is the town of Magadan, where she hopes to reconcile with her mother after 13 years of estrangement.
 Along the way, she encounters new people, makes friends, and faces various challenges.
 By the end of her journey, Anna gains self-confidence and discovers love.